hexters/CoinPayment/README.md

     }
 ...
 ```
-## Geting Started
+## Getting Started
 Create Button transaction.
-On your controller
+Example placed on your controller
 ```
-use CoinPayment; // outside the class
+use CoinPayment; // use outside the class
 ...
+    $trx['amountTotal'] = 50; // USD
     $trx['note'] = 'Note for your transaction';
-    $trx['amountTotal'] = 50; // USD

     // # First item
     $trx['items'][0] = [